ldriscoll1/BlockChainRepo/README.md

 # README
 This is the ReadMe for the Snail Race Project it will contain all the information needed to run the project.
+## Important Announcement
+  Currently due to https://goerlifaucet.com/ only distributing 0.02 eth a day and our project needed 1.Goerli to create a contract please refer to the following information/video to test our project out in remix unless you have the sufficient Goerli.

 ## Testing the Project

   In order to test the project you will need to follow some steps: